CarinaFo/MNE_workshop_liverpool_2024/README.md

 1. If you are not familiar with Python, we invite you to take the time to work on these tutorials:
 [Intro to Python](intro_to_python/0a-Intro_Python.ipynb), [Intro to Numpy](intro_to_python/0b-Intro_Numpy.ipynb).

-## Highly recommended: Git as a tool for Version Control: An online course by Lennart Wittkuhn on Version Control using Git
+## Highly recommended: Git as a tool for Version Control
+## An online course by Lennart Wittkuhn on Version Control using Git
 We won't have time to cover version control and git in great detail but I recommend checking out this [great resource](https://lennartwittkuhn.com/version-control-course-mpib-2024/)